top of page

 18.2% < $100,000

-While the results do not provide granular details (size of DSP, customer base), they do offer a useful snapshot.
+While the results do not provide granular details (e.g., the size of the DSP and the customer base), they do offer a useful snapshot.

 There will continue to be acquisitions, consolidation, products discontinued, and new players entering the market, although the ongoing development and maintenance costs will drive some away.
 Vertical and niche market opportunities for DSPs will always be available.